Web Server

 x-frame-options response header | `` | Avoid clickjacking attacks, by ensuring that the content is not embedded into other sites. |

-allow connections from | localhost * | Declare which IP addresses or full-qualified domain names (FQDNs) are allowed to connect to the web server, including the dashboard or HTTP API.
+allow connections from | localhost * | Declare which IP addresses or full-qualified domain names (FQDNs) are allowed to connect to the Web Server, including the dashboard or HTTP API.
 This is a global setting with higher priority to any of the ones below. |

-allow connections by dns | heuristic | See the access list examples for details on using allow settings. |
+allow connections by dns | heuristic | See the access list section for details on using allow settings. |

 allow dashboard from | localhost * | |